Coal India considering listing on London's LSE -sources

 Kolkata-based Coal India, which is listed in Mumbai and has a market capitalisation of around $27 billion, has been holding road shows including in London to seek buyers for a 10 percent stake.

 Almost all of the company's assets are in India but it is trying to buy assets in Australia and South Africa as it looks to secure supplies of coking coal used to make steel.
-(Additional reporting by Krishna N. Das and Dasha Afanasieva)
+(Additional reporting by Krishna N. Das and Dasha Afanasieva; editing by Jason Neely)